About Us Press Release

 Credit Suisse Asset Management observed the following:

-- Energy decreased 2.72%, driven lower by Natural Gas.
-Natural Gas decreased as most of the US experienced abnormally warm temperatures throughout the month, dampening heating demand amid already ample inventory levels.
+- Energy was the worst performing sector, declining 7.60%.
+Natural Gas decreased as most of the US experienced warmer-than-normal temperatures throughout the month, weighing on heating demand and increasing end-of-season storage level expectations.

 About the Credit Suisse Total Commodity Return Strategy